palmwinecode/alx-pre_course/0x01-git/README.md

-Updated verion of "Readme file of my git tasks"
+Updated version of "Readme file of my git tasks"